theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 ## Installing Python

-This runs Python 2.7, so [install Python 2.7](https://www.python.org/downloads/release/python-2713/)
+This runs Python 2.7.9 or above, so [install Python 2.7.13](https://www.python.org/downloads/release/python-2713/)

 I used Pipenv, a Python dependency manager, to track and manage the packages installed.